 Free Trial

-The Berkeley Group Holdings plc (OTCMKTS:BKGFY) Short Interest Update
+The Berkeley Group Holdings plc (OTCMKTS:BKGFY) Short Interest Down 57.8% in May

 The Berkeley Group logo with Finance background

-The Berkeley Group Holdings plc (OTCMKTS:BKGFY - Get Free Report) saw a significant drop in short interest during the month of May.
-As of May 15th, there was short interest totalling 211,700 shares, a drop of 57.8% from the April 30th total of 501,500 shares.
-Based on an average daily trading volume, of 323,600 shares, the days-to-cover ratio is presently 0.7 days.
-Approximately 0.0% of the shares of the company are sold short.
+The Berkeley Group Holdings plc (OTCMKTS:BKGFY - Get Free Report) was the recipient of a large decrease in short interest during the month of May.
+As of May 15th, there was short interest totalling 211,700 shares, a decrease of 57.8% from the April 30th total of 501,500 shares.
+Based on an average daily volume of 323,600 shares, the days-to-cover ratio is presently 0.7 days.
+Approximately 0.0% of the shares of the stock are short sold.

 The Berkeley Group Price Performance

-Separately, UBS Group raised shares of The Berkeley Group from a "hold" rating to a "strong-buy" rating in a report on Monday, April 28th.
+Separately, UBS Group raised The Berkeley Group from a "hold" rating to a "strong-buy" rating in a research note on Monday, April 28th.

 View Our Latest Stock Analysis on BKGFY